Annual School Report

 - Smarter Balanced Assessments (SBA):

-- English Language Arts (ELA) (3-5)
+- English Language Arts (ELA) (3rd-8th grades, and 10th grade)

 - Washington Comprehensive Assessment of Science (WCAS):

-- Science test (5)
+- Science test (5th and 8th grade)

 Demographic Data